6 Arizona Cannabis Laws You Need to Know

 Due to some ambiguity in the laws and regulations of both programs, it is suggested that, where the programs differ, dual-licensed operators should comply with the strictest requirements of each program.

 THE BELOW DISCUSSION INCLUDES PORTIONS, AND NOT COMPLETE EXERPTS, OF THE LAWS AND REGULATIONS PERTAINING TO ARIZONA’S MEDICAL AND ADULT-USE PROGRAMS.
 NOTHING CONTAINED HEREIN SHOULD BE CONSIDERED LEGAL ADVICE.
 FOR A COMPLETE AND THOROUGH REVIEW OF THE LAWS, REGULATIONS, AND GUIDANCE, PLEASE VISIT ADHS' MARIJUANA WEBSITE.
 ADDITIONALLY, THE SUBSECTIONS LISTED WITHIN THE REGULATION OR LAW MAY NOT CORRELATE TO THE REFERENCED STATUTES OR REGULATIONS EXACTLY.

 Arizona cannabis laws at a glance

-Medical marijuana dispensaries that also have a recreational marijuana dispensary license can sell to patients and recreational users in the same location.
+- Medical dispensaries that applied for and received an adult-use Marijuana Establishment license, can sell to registered patients and adult-use users at the same location.

 Use false or misleading packaging for cannabis products